 - the cancellation of accommodation and services.

-To be eligible for this funding program, expenses must have been incurred before March 16, 2020.
+To be eligible for this funding program, expenses had to be incurred before March 16, 2020.
 This is the date when the Chief Medical Officer of Health banned gatherings of more than 50 people.

-Funding is available for up to 100% of the irretrievable losses due to the cancellation of events, especially losses related to perishable goods and cancellation of accommodation and services.
+Funding was available for up to 100% of the irretrievable losses due to the cancellation of events, especially losses related to perishable goods and cancellation of accommodation and services.